roohullahkhan98k/legacy-ai-backend/DOWNGRADE_CHECK_FRONTEND_GUIDE.md

 - `overage`: Number of items that need to be deleted (currentUsage - newLimit)
 - `message`: Human-readable message explaining what needs to be done

+## User Flow (Recommended)

+1. **User clicks "Downgrade to Personal" button**
+2. **Frontend calls `/api/subscription/check-downgrade?planType=personal`** (PRE-CHECK)
+3. **Show preview modal** with:
+   - New plan limits (what they'll get)
+   - Current usage (what they have)
+   - Cleanup requirements (what needs to be deleted)
+4. **If cleanup needed:**
+   - Show "Go to Cleanup" button
+   - User deletes excess items
+   - User clicks downgrade again → goes back to step 2
+5. **If safe to downgrade:**
+   - Show "Confirm Downgrade" button
+   - User confirms → Frontend calls `/api/subscription/change-plan`
+   - Downgrade succeeds

-## User Flow
+## User Flow (Alternative - Without Pre-Check)

 1. User clicks "Downgrade to Personal" button
-2. Frontend calls `/api/subscription/change-plan`
+2. Frontend calls `/api/subscription/change-plan` directly
-3. If downgrade is blocked:
+3. If downgrade is blocked (403 error):
    - Show modal with list of features that need cleanup
    - Display how many items need to be deleted for each feature
    - Provide "Go to Cleanup" button to navigate to deletion pages
 4. User deletes excess items
 5. User tries downgrade again
 6. Downgrade succeeds if usage is within limits

+**Note**: Using the pre-check endpoint (first flow) is recommended as it shows users the new limits BEFORE they attempt downgrade.

 ## Testing